-Donegal musicians Melanie and Paula Houton are two find exponents of the Irish fiddle, flute and whistle playing traditions.
-As performers and teachers of their respective instruments they have played some of Ireland's biggest festivals and appeared on flagship television and radio programmes for national broadcasters RTÉ and BBC.
+Donegal musicians Paula and Melanie Houton are two fine exponents of the Irish fiddle, flute and whistle playing traditions.
+As performers and teachers of their respective instruments they have played some of Ireland's biggest festivals and appeared on flagship television and radio programmes for national broadcasters RTÉ, TG4 and BBC.

 In 2019, Paula and Melanie released their first album, 'A Snapshot in Time' which they launched at Belfast's and Ennis' TradFests.
-Recorded by Dónal O'Connor at RedBox Recording in Belfast, Melanie and Paula bring together some of their favourite jigs, reels, mazurkas and barndances and newly-composed tunes to add to the tradition.
+Recorded by Dónal O'Connor at RedBox Recording in Belfast, Paula and Melanie bring together some of their favourite jigs, reels, mazurkas and barndances and newly-composed tunes to add to the tradition.

 Paula and Melanie have recently played at Fleadh Cheoil na hÉireann, Ennis TradFest, Belfast TradFest, Gig 'n The Bann and Féile na hInse.
 Their television performances for TG4, RTÉ and BBC can also be viewed online.